Long Story Short

 How Often Can I Give My Cat Rice?

 Can cats eat rice on a regular basis?
 It would seem that they can, since it’s a popular filler in dry kibble.
-However, cats need to have a high-protein diet to ensure they’re getting the nutrients they need.
-So if you want to feed your cat some rice, don’t forget that the base of their diet should be meat and food that is made for cats to eat.
-Only give rice and chicken 1–2 times per week as a meal replacement.
+But at this point, we should know better.
+Cats need to have a high-protein diet to ensure they’re getting the nutrients they need.
+Rice and cats should meet no more often than twice a week.
+(And only once if it’s rice and chicken as a meal replacement.)

 In Conclusion, Can Cats Eat Rice?